k3s-io/k3s/tests/TESTING.md

 go test ./pkg/... -run Unit
 ```

-Note that as unit tests call functions directly, they are the primary drivers of K3s's code coverage
+Note: As unit tests call functions directly, they are the primary drivers of K3s's code coverage
 metric.

 ___